The Rise of Intentional Socialising

 Try FirstMove

 FirstMove is built for people who socialise intentionally.
 VibeZones connect you with people who are genuinely present and open at the same event.
-The Mutual Handshake ensures the connection is real before it's formalised.
+The Mutual Handshake means the connection is real before it's formalised.
 Ephemeral Profiles keep things contained to the moment — no accumulation of digital noise.

 If you're done with passive consumption and want to invest your social energy somewhere it actually returns something, download FirstMove and bring it to your next event.